jdolitsky/AppDotNetPHP/README.md

 AppDotNetPHP
 ============

-PHP library for the App.net platform
+PHP library for the App.net Stream API

-More info on App.net here: https://github.com/appdotnet/api-spec
+More info on the App.net Stream API here: https://github.com/appdotnet/api-spec

 NOTE:
 This library has not been thoroughly tested.